RunestoneInteractive/RunestoneServer/docker/README.rst

 ..
 TODO

     See https://github.com/RunestoneInteractive/RunestoneServer/issues/1973 for ideas on how to improve this still-complex problem.
+See https://github.com/RunestoneInteractive/RunestoneServer/pull/1977 for OS X problems and fixes.

 .. note::